FelixOnline/v2/content/articles/2016-5-20-imperial-president-sends-mass-email-on-eu-stance.md

 Imperial’s own students for Brexit campaign team told FELIX: “While we applaud Professor Gast for encouraging staff and students to vote, we disagree with the implication that a Brexit would be detrimental to UK science”.

-The heavy reminder comes after weeks of to\-and\-fro between the ‘Leave’ and ‘Remain’ camps, headed up by Boris Johnson and David Cameron respectively.
+The heavy reminder comes after weeks of to-and-fro between the ‘Leave’ and ‘Remain’ camps, headed up by Boris Johnson and David Cameron respectively.
 In the last week, Boris has been criticised for saying the EU has the same aims that Hitler did, and Cameron has been accused of using the threat of war to frighten voters into remaining.

 Remain posters have been spotted around college in recent weeks, and a the Big EU debate is scheduled for  June the 2nd in lecture theatre 164 in the Skempton Building.
 Speakers will include Tariq Ali, the staunch socialist and writer, and deputy leader of the Green party, Amelia Womack.